 The bones, joints, muscles, and nerves in the face and neck have a complex relationship.
 They work to correct the bite, relieving strain on the jaw and the surrounding muscles.A Calgary TMJ Specialist may choose to take a neuromuscular (physiologic or balanced) approach to providing improved balance to their patient’s occlusion.
 This can be one of many TMJ Disorder treatment options for their patients.

 Unbalanced posture that may cause back pain can also affect the head and neck alignment and even the way the teeth occlude (close together).
 Standing, walking or sitting in an uneven position can cause the jaw muscles to be unbalanced – the surrounding structures may experience signs of stress, including pain, swelling and discomfort.

 Because the jaw muscles work with other head and neck muscles, symptoms of jaw distress may surface in the head, neck, shoulders.
 Neck pain symptoms can be a common sign of a dental malocclusion causing TMD as the neck muscles become overworked and fatigued trying to balance the head posture being thrown off by stressed/fatigued bite muscles.

 “How can you relieve my pain?”
 TMJ Pain Calgary Care

 Once the bite realigns, pain in many areas of the body may disappear.
-Book a consultation with us if you think you have a TMJ Disorder problem.
+Book a consultation with us if you think you have a TMJ Disorder problem because we provide the best TMJ Pain Treatment in Calgary.
 Learn how relieving neck, shoulder, and back pain can improve your well being.
-Serious issues prevented by treating TMJD early is important for your health and TMJ pain Calgary care.
+Serious issues prevented by treating TMJD early is important for your health and TMJ Neck pain in Calgary.
 Schedule a consultation or call us at 403 262-9898 today.